ImSwitch/ImSwitch/docs/use-cases.rst

 ****************
 Use Cases
 ****************
-The first time the code is initialized, it will show a dialog to choose the setup to be loaded.
+The first time the hardware control module is initialized, it will show a dialog to choose the hardware setup to be loaded.
-The user can change the setup option during execution in "Tools" in the main toolbar.
+The user can change the setup option during execution in "Tools" -> "Pick hardware setup…" in the hardware control module's menu bar.

 .. image:: ./images/config.png
     :align: center